How to Buy at Bid for Wine

 Live Auctions take place in a saleroom and are conducted by an auctioneer.
 They can held in various locations and are externally marketed.
 Live Auction sales catalogues are listed on the Bid for Wine website and buyers can place pre-sale bids online.

-Unlike many auctioneers we are able to arrange shipping and storage of lots purchased in these sales and pricing is generally shown at the lot level.
+Unlike many auctioneers we (or the host auctioneer) arrange shipping and storage of lots purchased in all Featured or Live sales and pricing is generally shown at the lot level.

 How to Bid For Items